 Can they use the phone to call for help or just have a chat?

-What activities do they enjoy, and do they need help to attend them?
+What activities they enjoy, and whether they need help to attend them?

 Having a clear idea of what help is needed – and wanted – will help you prepare a plan together.